Fudan-iGEM/2023-wiki/docs/src/human-practices.md

 **Simulation**

 This year, we decided to build a symbiotic system that resembles lichen with cyanobacteria and *E. Coli*.
-However, our team members have little idea of lichen and no experience in building a symbiotic system before.
+However, our team members have little idea of lichen and no experience in building a symbiotic system.

 We wondered that:

 1. What's the function of bacteria and fungus in the symbiotic system of lichen?